 Specifically, the select few companies that have earned this IRS certification demonstrate consistent financial stability and are solely responsible for paying federal payroll taxes on their clients’ employee wages.
 Besides minimizing small companies’ financial liabilities, a certified professional employer organization provides clients with several other benefits over an uncertified PEO.

 Like any relationship, though, the more compatible your company is with your CPEO partner, the better your business outcomes will be.
 So, after you’ve answered the question, “What is a certified PEO?” and before you choose one, ask each CPEO you consider the same questions so you can make an apples-to-apples comparison and find the right fit for your company.

-Questions to ask a prospective certified PEO partner:
+Questions to as a Prospective Certified PEO Partner

 Before you engage a CPEO, ask whether a specific HR specialist or team of professionals will be dedicated to your account and be available when you have questions or issues that need to be addressed.
 The alternative is a call center model, which some PEOs use.
 This approach might not deliver the personalized service that can ensure a positive experience.
 If the CPEO does plan to assign a particular team to your business, ask if you may meet them before signing on.